UPPMAX/install-methods/how-to/install-with-python-virtualenv-instead-of-conda.md

     ./read2tree

+#### Testing

 This tool also includes a test data suite, so run on this as well.
 That should be done by loading the newly installed module.
+Be sure the mf file is ready.
 Run the module's `post-install.sh` script, load the module, and run the test suite.

     ml bioinfo-tools